flux-framework/flux-restful-api/docs/tutorials/local.md

 ## Start

 And run!
-This can also be done by running `make`
+This can also be done by running `make` (and inspect the Makefile first for port variables, etc):

 ```bash
 $ flux start uvicorn app.main:app --host=0.0.0.0 --port=16798 --workers=2